 Instead, you could listen to Sleep With Me or Game of Drones, two podcasts I’ve previously recommended, or Nothing Much Happens, which is a more recent discovery.
 In these bedtime podcasts, the hosts do their best to bore you to sleep.
 While they drone on about hellishly trivial subjects, you get to just focus on your breathing until you conk out.

-Of course, if you’re one of those people that can’t zone out if they can hear some kind of melody or vocals, you may just have to settle for white noise.
+Of course, if you’re one of those people that can’t zone out if they can hear some kind of melody or vocals, you may just have to settle for white or pink noise.
 Hey, if it can block out the sound of snoring, it should be able to muffle your inner monologue.

-Alternatives to Sleeping With Headphones On
+Alternatives to Sleeping With Headphones

 If you’ve been thinking about getting headphones for sleep, I’m going to assume that you prefer to doze off with some kind of noise surrounding you.
 However, if you haven’t had much success wearing headphones to bed, you might have to use: